leighTOR/leighTOR/README.md

 - 👀 I’m interested in Machine Learning and Aritificial Intelligence.
 - 🌱 I’m currently learning C# Windows Forms Application.
 - 💞️ I’m looking for internship opportunities for Computer Programmers.
-- 📫 How to reach me: Catch and follow me from the links above.
+- 📫 How to reach me: Catch and follow me from the email above.
 - 🏫 This is for my school activities; Not my main GitHub account.
 - ⚡ Fun fact(?): Constantly having Imposter Syndrome.
 </div>